browserengineering/book/book/invalidation.md

 So let's add a new dirty flag, which I call `descendants`,[^ancestors] to track the control dependencies for a node's descendants:

-[^ancestors]: You will also see these called *ancestor* dirty flags
+[^ancestors]: In some code bases, you will see these called *ancestor* dirty flags instead.
-    instead.
 It's the same thing, just following the flow of dirty bits instead of the flow of control.

 ``` {.python}
 class BlockLayout: